openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-vmax-driver.rst

       Service Level and workload can be added to the cinder.conf when the backend is the default case and there is no associated volume type.
       This not a recommended configuration as it is too restrictive.
+      Workload is NONE for PowerMax and any All Flash with PowerMax OS (5978) or greater.

       +-----------------+------------------------+---------+----------+
       |  VMAX parameter | cinder.conf parameter  | Default | Required |